fenago/Grokking-Deep-Learning/Lab_10.md

 you for using and extending industry standard frameworks like PyTorch and TensorFlow.
-Whether debugging existing layer types or prototyping your own, the skills you’ve learned here will be some of the most important you acquire in this book, because they bridge the abstract knowledge of deep learning from previous chapters with the design of real-world tools you’ll use to implement models in the future.
+Whether debugging existing layer types or prototyping your own, the skills you’ve learned here will be some of the most important you acquire in this book, because they bridge the abstract knowledge of deep learning from previous labs with the design of real-world tools you’ll use to implement models in the future.

 The framework that’s most similar to the one built here is PyTorch, and I highly